cogentwebworks/kubernetes-the-hard-way-tf-aws/README.md

 # About

-This guide was created following the awesome [Kubics](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
+This guide was created following the awesome [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
 It's a lot of copy pasting, so all credit to him.

-I consulted [Prabhat Sharma](https://github.com/prabhatsharma) adaption of [Kubics (AWS)](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws)
+I consulted [Prabhat Sharma](https://github.com/prabhatsharma) adaption of [kubernetes-the-hard-way (AWS)](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws)

 This guide also makes use of Terraform to automatically deploy the infrastructure and Ansible to provision it.

 There are some shell and asible scripts provided to fully automate the whole process.

-# Kubics
+# kubernetes-the-hard-way

 This tutorial walks you through setting up Kubics.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), [AWS Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/) or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).